 Our integrative, international, intercultural and interdisciplinary approach to education not only prepares students for rewarding, successful careers, but also produces servant-leaders for the church and the world.

-Education: Persistence & Completion
+Undergraduate Programs: Persistence & Completion

 Goshen College finds consistent and noteworthy success in helping students persist and successfully graduate.
 National data confirm our above-average performance in both the percentage of first-year students who return to continue their studies, and in the percentage who graduate within six years.